Hi I'm Shannon

 I was born and raised in Southern California.
 I live with my mom.
 We have a Doberman Pinscher.
-I go to a community college in my area but I can only take a couple at a time due to a few medical conditions.
+I go to a University in my area but I can only take a couple of classes at a time due to a few medical conditions.
 I don't let the medical conditions get to me though.
-I love to hike, swim, dive, ride my bike, write, draw and play music such as the recorder.
+I love to hike, swim, dive, ride my bike, write, draw, and play music such as the recorder which is part of the wind instrument family, similar to the flute.
 I'm also hard of hearing but I don't let that get to me either, sometimes I sing in the church choir.
 My friends in church have encouraged me to join the choir so I did.

 After spending most of my teenage years being semi-active, I've started coming back to church around the middle of 2008.
 Part of the reason why I was semi-active was because I was going through a lot of medical problems.
 Once I got a few things fixed, I was able to come back to church.
 I'm in a Young Single Adult ward now.
-So far I've received two callings over the past couple of years.
-The first one was being part of the Linger Longer committee, which means I got to help out with the food.
-Then I got reassigned to being a greeter for Relief Society, which is a women's organization where we could give each other support, help fellow members by being there for them, build a sisterhood amongst the group and so on.
+I've received some callings over the past few years.
+One of the callings pertained to being part of the Linger Longer committee, which meant I got to help out with the food.
+Another calling that I took part in was to be a greeter for Relief Society, which is a women's organization where we could give each other support, help fellow members by being there for them, build a sisterhood amongst the group and so on.
 As a greeter I get to welcome people and hand out fliers if there are any that need to be passed out.
 I've started to bring more LDS movies into the house.
-I attend most of the church dances.
-I also go to all of the other church activities.
+I also attend a lot of activities.
+One of which is Family Home Evening, or FHE for short.
+This is when a family spends some time together every Monday.
+It's a little bit different in the Young Single Adult ward, the congregation gets together every Monday evening and we do random activities that range from sports (such as soccer) to service (i.e. caroling at the old folks' home during Christmastime).
 When I'm working on homework, cleaning my room, getting ready for church or just need something pleasant to listen to I start the church music on my iTunes.
 I'm praying more often, I'm reading the scriptures more often and I even attend Institute.
-During the semesters I go to the day classes at the Institute and when the day classes are closed for winter and summer break I attend the Institute's night classes.
+Some semesters I just attend the Institute during the day and go to the night class during winter and summer break while other semesters when I can't make it to the religious day classes at all I go to the night ones instead.
 The Institute is where we can take a break from college, work on our homework, take gospel classes to learn more about the scriptures such as the Book of Mormon and Bible.
 I visit the Temple whenever I get an opportunity.